 Gentoo Studio is an unofficial mod of the Gentoo operating system.
-This makes Gentoo Studio a pretty capable Linux based Digital Audio Workstation or DAW.
+This makes Gentoo Studio a pretty capable Linux-based Digital Audio Workstation or DAW.
 Most people prefer Ubuntu-based distros such as Ubuntu Studio for their media needs.
-But if you want to have the Gentoo power with some great media capabilities, then Gentoo Studio should be your pick.
+But if you want to have Gentoo power with some great media capabilities, then Gentoo Studio should be your pick.

 If you are a hardcore audio mixer, then the unnecessary GUI and other visual elements may mark a limit to the computer resources you can use for rendering.
 But Gentoo Studio solves this problem, and this is the audio producer’s most favorite feature.

 - Unlike the original Gentoo Linux, this distro is easy to install, and beginners can configure it easily.

 - It doesn’t have bloatware apart from some handy preinstalled tools for audio engineering.